 Natural resources provide valuable economic and social benefits when sustainably developed with respect for the environment.
-We have carried out a ground-breaking strategic biodiversity survey of the main oil-producing areas of Iraq for an oil developer client, with a particular focus on wetlands and the aquatic environment.
+We've carried out a ground-breaking strategic biodiversity survey of the main oil-producing areas of Iraq for an oil developer client, with a focus on wetlands and the aquatic environment.
 We also helped our UK client, Anglian Water, design and build a new bird reserve at Rutland Water to complement its strategic Wing Water Supply Project.

 Aquatic environmental management

 The aquatic environment is particularly sensitive to harm caused by the growth of urban and agricultural development.
 Through our work in the UK, we are leaders in relating changes in water abstraction and wastewater discharges to actual impacts on wetlands and surface water ecology.
 This has helped our water company clients to meet their obligations under European legislation in an evidence-based and cost-effective manner.